CyrusMoreno/alpacas-r-socute/index.md

 Apply formula for reminder cell in that column
 ```

-Create a column to get the day of week
+Create a column to get the day of week.
 ```
 Select header "ride_length" column
 Right click then select "Insert 1 column right"